PramodKumarYadav/WebdriverCI/readme.md

 Driver info: driver.version: Driver remote stacktrace: #0 0x55854c67bea9 <unknown>
 ```
 > This is because, we dont have the capabilites in the container to run it with chrome launched.
-We handle this by running the chrome browser in a headless mode (check the Driver.java class for option Server=Local, client=Docker; line: options.setHeadless(true); )
+We handle this by running the chrome browser in a headless mode (check the Driver.java class for option host=container, line: options.setHeadless(true); )
-- So if you run the tests with option for client as docker, you will get the tests executed successfully (as we saw above):
+- So if you run the tests with option for host as container, you will get the tests executed successfully (as we saw above):
-    - `mvn clean test -Dclient=docker`
+    - `mvn clean test -Dhost=container`

 ### Step2: Run Tests locally
-- `mvn clean test -Dclient=docker ` (Default env is local and default browser is chrome)
+- `mvn clean test -Dhost=container ` (Default host is local and default browser is chrome)
-- `mvn clean test -Dserver=local -Dclient=docker -Dbrowser=chrome ` (Same as default)
-- `mvn clean test -Dclient=docker -Dbrowser=chrome ` (at this moment, only can run chrome tests in container(server).
+- `mvn clean test -Dhost=container -Dbrowser=chrome ` (at this moment, only can run chrome tests in container(host).
 You can run other browsers in a grid setup.
 Later to add this as well)

-## Option3: Run tests on Docker grid [Client: local ; Server: grid ]
+## Option3: Run tests on Docker grid from local [host: grid ; accessGridFrom=local]
     - Tests are triggered locally but run on a docker selenium grid
 ### `Benefits:`
     - With minimum local setup (just with JDK and maven on machine), anyone can run and scale tests (running on multiple nodes).